nguyennico/planr/README.md

 ![Calculated Projected Inventories and Constrained Demand using const_dmd()](docs/const_dmd_table.png)

+### Replenishment Plan

-**A function to calculate a Replenishment Plan (also called DRP : Distribution Requirement Planning)**
+A function to calculate a Replenishment Plan (also called DRP : Distribution Requirement Planning).

 > The 4th function : **drp()**